scasey18/CS420-Project/README.md

-Download and Compile all the files located in this folder Run Fscreen to launch the program
+Download and Compile all the files located in this folder.
+Run Fscreen to launch the program